Marscoin-Users-Creations/Marscoin-DA-Node/README.md

-# Marscoin-DAPP-Wallet
+# Marscoin Digital Applications Node

-This is the official repository of the Marscoin Digital App Wallet founded by AyzeLYC.
+This is the official repository of the Marscoin Digital Applications Node founded by AyzeLYC.